How to Prevent Man-in-the-Middle Attacks

-MitM attacks are becoming increasingly common and increasingly difficult to prevent, especially with the ready availability of sophisticated phishing kits that include tools to launch man-in-the-middle attacks to steal MFA tokens.
+Also known as adversary-in-the-middle (AitM), these attacks are becoming increasingly common and increasingly difficult to prevent.
+Sophisticated phishing kits that include tools to launch man-in-the-middle attacks to steal MFA tokens are readily available for purchase.
 Remote workers on unsecured networks present a particularly soft target.
 Knowing how to recognize and how to prevent man-in-the-middle attacks is essential for effective enterprise and personal cybersecurity.

 Types of Man-in-the-Middle Attacks

 Although the overall concepts are generally the same, the execution and processes of different MitM attacks can vary significantly.
 These nuances mean that knowing what to look for and how to prevent man-in-the-middle attacks can be difficult.
 Let’s take a look at the most common tactics and later we'll provide some tips for man-in-the-middle attack prevention.